AriFordsham/GHCWiki/newcomers.md

 - If, for some reason, you're working on the stage-1 compiler, you can use `make 1`, but **you must be in the `compiler` subdirectory**, not the `ghc` subdirectory.

 - I (Richard E) use emacs to edit the code, and I have a hotkey dedicated to searching the ghc codebase, and another one dedicated to compiling ghc.
 This makes work on ghc much more interactive.
+See [the Emacs page](emacs) for more info.

 ## Less practical advice